singular-labs/skan/README.md

 - Otherwise - it’s mapped to campaign ID `1238714` and creative ID `848489`

 <a name="a4"></a>
-# 4 - Secure Data Flow
+# 4 - Secure Setup

 <a name="a4.1"></a>
 ## 4.1 - Background